-- New York's 2017 Strategic Highway Safety Plan was developed in coordination with local, state, federal, tribal and private organizations throughout the state. - NYSDOT coordinated with the Governors Traffic Safety Committee, and the MPO's to define the 2018 and 2019 safety targets. - Conference calls are regularly held with MPO Directors, an MPO Safety Working Group and a Safety Working Group to coordinate and communicate ongoing safety efforts. - The core team that developed the statewide Pedestrian Safety Action Plan included members from NYSDOT, FHWA, GTSC, DOH and the MPOs. - The GTSC, FHWA, MPO's, local agencies and law enforcement are participating in the requirements definition for the replacement of New York's safety systems.
+- New York's 2017 Strategic Highway Safety Plan was developed in coordination with local, state, federal, tribal and private organizations throughout the state. - NYSDOT coordinated with the Governors Traffic Safety Committee, and the MPO's to define the 2018, 2019 and 2020 safety targets. - Conference calls are regularly held with MPO Directors, an MPO Safety Working Group and a Safety Working Group to coordinate and communicate ongoing safety efforts.

+- The core team that developed the statewide Pedestrian Safety Action Plan included members from NYSDOT, FHWA, GTSC, DOH and the MPOs. - The GTSC, FHWA, MPO's, local agencies and law enforcement are participating in the requirements definition and the conceptual design of the new safety management system called CLEAR.